CALL OR EMAIL US TODAY 704-247-3247

 It is wise to seek an experienced attorney to evaluate and possibly to pursue your potential False Claims Act case.
 These cases can be highly complex, and there are critical filing considerations for False Claims Act cases that can create problems for inexperienced counsel.
 From start to finish, False Claims Act cases typically last for many years.
 It is therefore essential to seek out an attorney who will best represent your interests for the duration.

 For cases that we accept, we thoroughly investigate the fraud, extensively research the law and facts, and prepare a complete and convincing Disclosure Statement and Complaint prior to bringing the claim in federal district court.
 We have established relationships with federal prosecutors and the Department of Justice, as well as with other members of the qui tam bar across the United States.
-Rabon Frazier LLP, led by Chet Rabon, is well-equipped to handle False Claims Act cases and has been successful in representing whistleblower plaintiffs.
-In 2012, the Rabon Frazier LLP was involved in multiple successful cases in which the Government intervened.
-We presently are involved in numerous False Claims Act cases of significant size that are pending in several federal districts.
+The Rabon Law Firm, PLLC, led by Chet Rabon, is well-equipped to handle False Claims Act cases and has been successful in representing whistleblower plaintiffs.
+The firm has been involved in multiple successful cases in which the Government intervened, and we presently are involved in numerous False Claims Act cases of significant size that are pending in federal District Courts across the country.

 For a free consultation about a potential False Claim Act case, or other potential whistleblower case, please call us or click here to submit your information.